-Carmen Lowell is working on the backstage of a play in Yale.
-When the lead actress and friend Julia invites her to travel to Vermont with her to work in a play with professional cast, she decides to stay with her friends and her pregnant mother.
-However she finds that Lena Kaligaris will travel to a course of drawing.
-Bridget Vreeland is in existential crisis missing her mother and decides to travel to an archaeological dig in Turkey.
-Tibby Tomko-Rollins is working in a rental and still editing her documentary.
-Therefore, Carmen accepts the invitation and travels to Vermont.
-She has a crush on the lead actor Ian, who convinces her to participate in an audition, and is invited by the director Bill Kerr to perform the lead female role.
+Carmen Lowell is working on the backstage of a play at Yale.
+When the lead actress, her friend Julia, invites her to Vermont with her to work on a play with a professional cast, she decides to stay with her friends and her pregnant mother.
+However, she changes her mind after she finds that her friends will all leave for the summer: Lena Kaligaris will travel to a drawing course, Bridget Vreeland, who is in an existential crisis, missing her mother, will travel to an archaeological dig in Turkey, and Tibby Tomko-Rollins is working in a rental and still editing her documentary.
+Carmen grows a crush on the lead actor Ian, who convinces her to participate in an audition, and she is then invited by the director Bill Kerr to perform the lead female role.
 Later she finds the truth about the friendship of Julia.
-The broken-hearted Lena finds that Kostas has just married and she dates the model of her class.
+The broken-hearted Lena finds that Kostas has just married, and she dates the model of her drawing class.
 Bridget finds letters addressed to her from her grandmother that her father ...Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 52 of 57 people found this review helpful.

 Was this review helpful to you?

 | Report this